-- 9.1.
-Individuals have the right to obtain confirmation that their data is being processed. - 9.2.
-Individuals have the right to submit a subject access request (SAR) to gain access to their personal data in order to verify the lawfulness of the processing. - 9.3.
-The Trust will verify the identity of the person making the request before any information is supplied. - 9.4.
-A copy of the information will be supplied to the individual free of charge; however, the Trust may impose a 'reasonable fee' to comply with requests for further copies of the same information.
+- 10.1.
+Individuals have the right to obtain confirmation that their data is being processed. - 10.2.
+Individuals have the right to submit a subject access request (SAR) to gain access to their personal data in order to verify the lawfulness of the processing.

-- 9.5.
-Where a SAR has been made electronically, the information will be provided in a commonly used electronic format. - 9.6.
-Where a request is manifestly unfounded, excessive or repetitive, a reasonable fee will be charged. - 9.7.
-All fees will be based on the administrative cost of providing the information. - 9.8.
-All requests will be responded to without delay and at the latest, within one month of receipt. - 9.9.
+- 10.3.
+Where a SAR has been made for information held about a child, the Trust will evaluate whether the child is capable of fully understanding their rights.
+If the Trust determines the child can understand their rights, it will respond directly to the child. - 10.4.
+The Trust will verify the identity of the person making the request before any information is supplied. - 10.5.
+A copy of the information will be supplied to the individual free of charge; however, the Trust may impose a 'reasonable fee' to cover the administrative costs of complying with requests that are manifestly unfounded or excessive or if an individual requests further copies of the same information. - 10.6.
+Where a SAR has been made electronically, the information will be provided in a commonly used electronic format. - 10.7.
+Where a request is manifestly unfounded, excessive or repetitive, a reasonable fee will be charged. - 10.8.
+All fees will be based on the administrative cost of providing the information. - 10.9.
+All requests will be responded to without delay and at the latest, within one month of receipt. - 10.10.
 In the event of numerous or complex requests, the period of compliance will be extended by a further two months.
-The individual will be informed of this extension, and will receive an explanation of why the extension is necessary, within one month of the receipt of the request. - 9.10.
+The individual will be informed of this extension, and will receive an explanation of why the extension is necessary, within one month of the receipt of the request. - 10.11.
 Where a request is manifestly unfounded or excessive, the Trust holds the right to refuse to respond to the request.
-The individual will be informed of this decision and the reasoning behind it, as well as their right to complain to the supervisory authority and to a judicial remedy, within one month of the refusal. - 9.11.
-In the event that a large quantity of information is being processed about an individual, the Trust will ask the individual to specify the information the request is in relation to.
+The individual will be informed of this decision and the reasoning behind it, as well as their right to complain to the supervisory authority and to a judicial remedy, within one month of the refusal. - 10.12.
+The Trust will ensure that information released in response to a SAR does not disclose personal data of another individual.
+If responding to the SAR in the usual way would disclose such data the Trust will: - Omit certain elements from the response if another individual's personal data would be disclosed otherwise - Reject requests that cannot be fulfilled without disclosing another individual's personal data, unless that individual consents or it is reasonable to comply without consent - Explain to the individual who made the SAR why their request could not be responded to in full - 10.13.
+In the event that a large quantity of information is being processed about an individual, the Trust will ask the individual to specify the information the request is in relation to the time limit for responding to the request will be paused until clarification from the individual is received.

-10. The right to rectification
+11. The right to rectification